Guojie Zhong

 G. Zhong, and Y. Shen

-Curr Opin Genet Dev, 2022
+Curr Opin Genet Dev 2022

 6. Identification and validation of candidate risk genes in endocytic vesicular trafficking associated with esophageal atresia and tracheoesophageal fistulas

-HGG Adv, 2022
+HGG Adv 2022

 7. Reconstruction of cell spatial organization from single-cell RNA sequencing data based on ligand-receptor mediated self-assembly

-X. Ren*, G. Zhong*, Q. Zhang, L. Zhang, Y. Sun, and 1 more author
+X. Ren*G. Zhong*Q. Zhang, L. Zhang, Y. Sun, and Z. Zhang

-Cell Res, 2020
+Cell Res 2020

 8. Landscape and Dynamics of Single Immune Cells in Hepatocellular Carcinoma

-Cell, 2019
+Cell 2019